A study on tuning parameter selection for the high-dimensional lasso: Empirical evaluation

 \subsection{Implementation of methods and notation}

-For ease of reference, \autoref{tab:listOfMethods} displays all of the risk estimators for which we present simulations.
+For ease of reference, \autoref{tab:listOfMethods} displays all of the methods for which we present simulations.

-Since some of these methods rely on numerical optimization routines, it is important to discuss the particular implementation of the solvers used to generate $\hat\beta(\lambda)$.
-Two widely used implementations for lasso are {\tt glmnet} \citep{FriedmanHastie2010}, which uses coordinate descent, and {\tt lars}, which leverages the piece-wise linearity of the lasso solution path.
+Since all of these methods rely on numerical optimization routines, it is important to discuss the particular implementation of the solvers used to generate $\hat\beta(\lambda)$.

+Two widely used implementations for lasso are {\tt glmnet} \citep{FriedmanHastie2010}, which uses coordinate descent and a grid of $\lambda$ values, and {\tt lars}, which leverages the piece-wise linearity of the lasso solution path.
 The package {\tt glmnet} is much faster than {\tt lars}, however, {\tt glmnet} only examines a grid of $\lambda$ values and returns an approximate solution at each $\lambda$ (due to the iterative nature of the algorithm).
 Additionally, {\tt glmnet} suffers from numerical stability issues for small $\lambda$ values when $p > n$.

+Because the {\tt lars} path will necessarily change for different cross-validation folds, the grid-based nature of {\tt glmnet} is more suited for use with cross-validation.
+For this reason, we use {\tt glmnet} for CV-10-Fold and to find $\hat{\sigma}^2_{CV}$, $\hat{\sigma}^2_{RCV}$, and $\hat{\sigma}^2_{RMLE}$.